Issue 001 Live

 ~$100–130M

-Cyera (in our stack) closes its second deal in five weeks.
+Cyera closes its second deal in five weeks.
 Ryft extends DSPM into active AI-data threat detection.
-The story for our prospects: Cyera is no longer "just" classification — it's becoming the data-runtime layer.
+The implication: Cyera is no longer "just" classification — it's becoming the data-runtime layer.
 STACK → CALCALIST

 Cyera